| User Area > AdviceEquivalent force distributionIn the finite element method, the

 coordinate system, the equivalent nodal force is given

-Using the quadratic shape function for this bar element
+by Using the quadratic shape function for this bar element This integral

 is accurately evaluated using a two-point Gauss